nalaseivad/captainginja.github.io/_posts/2021-08-22-on-perspective.md

 <img src="/images/the_tao_of_ted/16.jpg" width="600" />
 <div class="center" style="width:600px;margin:auto;margin-top:1em;margin-bottom:1em">
-Enjoy the little things, for one day you may look back and realize they were the the big things<br/>
+Enjoy the little things, for one day you may look back and realize they were the big things<br/>
 ~ Robert Brault
 </div>
 <hr style="width:50%;margin:auto" />